TheSithPadawan/GreProject/README.md

 ```
 this will enable the GET/POST endpoints

+You can use a HTTP server to start the front end.
+First, cd to the directory where home.html is located

 Then start a local server on your computer.
 E.g.
 ```
 python -m http.server 8000
 ```

 This will start a server on port 8000.
 Then go to http://127.0.0.1:8000/home.html to interact with the web app.